MyCryptoCheckout/wordpress/readme.txt

 - Status Network SNT
 - Tronix TRX
 - 0xProject ZRX
-- <a href="https://mycryptocheckout.com/custom-token/">your custom token</a>?

-After checkout, payment instructions are automatically included in the purchase receipt.

-The instructions included in EasyDigitalDownloads e-mails can be included using the {mcc_instructions} e-mail tag.
-The text is taken from the EDD MCC payment gateway option "Instructions".

-The instructions included in WooCommerce e-mails is taken from the WC MCC gateway "Instructions" option.
+- We can now add your <a href="https://mycryptocheckout.com/custom-token/">custom ERC20 tokens</a!

 = Technical disclosure =

 Upon plugin activation an account is created on the MyCryptoCheckout API server: api.mycryptocheckout.com.
-The only data that is sent is your Wordpress install's public URL and the plugin version.
+The only data that is sent is your WordPress install's public URL and the plugin version.

 The URL is used by the API server to know where to send updated account info (license status, payment statistics), exchange rates and completed purchase notifications.

-The plugin version is used to help answer requests made by the plugin.
+The plugin version is used to help answer requests made by the plugin (different plugin versions speak to the API server differently).

 If your server cannot be reached by the API server this plugin will not function.